sofyankirat/alx-low_level_programming/0x0B-malloc_free/README.md

 Returns NULL if ac == 0 or av == NULL
-Returns a pointer to a new string, or NULL if it fails Each argument should be followed by a \n in the new string
+Returns a pointer to a new string, or NULL if it fails Each argument should be followed by a \n in the new string script 7: Write a function that splits a string into words.
+Prototype: char **strtow(char *str);
+The function returns a pointer to an array of strings (words) Each element of this array should contain a single word, null-terminated The last element of the returned array should be NULL Words are separated by spaces
+Returns NULL if str == NULL or str == ""
+If your function fails, it should return NULL